tclovett/Jeopardy/README.md

  - Refactor your asyncronous code to use [promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)

- - Implement local multiplayer with multiple scoreboards.
+ - Implement buzz-in local multiplayer with multiple scoreboards.

  - Add CSS animations to handle the transitions between conditional renderings

+ - Create a replay feature to implement the most exciting moments of your multiplayer games.

- - Use [redux](https://redux.js.org/) to manage state.
+ - Use [redux](https://redux.js.org/) to manage application state.

 ## Application Overview